krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 Not only can you trace Java code with the async-profiler but also a native one.
 That way of profiling doesn't cause deoptimizations.

-There are some native functions that are worth a better look, let's cover them quickly.
+Some native functions are worth a better look, let's cover them quickly.

 ### Exceptions
 {: #methods-ex }

-If your application works without any outage/downtime, everything is stable, how many exemptions should be thrown?
+If your application works without any outage/downtime, and everything is stable, how many exceptions should be thrown?
 Exceptions should be thrown if something unexpected happened.
-Unfortunately I saw an application that used the exception-control-flow approach.
-Throwing a new exception is a CPU consuming operation, since by default it fills the stack trace.
+Unfortunately, I saw an application that used the exception-control-flow approach more common in languages like Python.
+Creating a new exception is a CPU-intensive operation since by default it fills the stack trace.
-The number one application in that category that I saw consumed **~15%** of CPU on just creating new exceptions.
-If you want to see where an exception with stack trace is created you can use async-profiler in method mode with event ```Java_java_lang_Throwable_fillInStackTrace```.
+I saw once an application that consumed **~15%** of its CPU time on just creating new exceptions.
+You can use async-profiler in method mode with event ```Java_java_lang_Throwable_fillInStackTrace``` if you want to see where exceptions are created.

-Let's start our application with profiler enabled from a start to see also how many exceptions are thrown during startup of Spring Boot application, just for fun:
+Let's start our application with profiler enabled from the start to see also how many exceptions are thrown during the startup of a Spring Boot application, just for fun:

 ```shell
 java \